The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 ### Pre-pull Preparation

 Assign all players a partner of the opposite role and range - two tanks with two ranged DPS, and two healers with two melee DPS.
 Assign each of these groups a numbered marker from one to four.
 Split these groups into two light parties of one tank, one healer, and two DPS each for the adds phase and Fountain of Fire - a north/east light party and a south/west light party.
+For Firestorms of Asphodelos, these partners will be with the same role - tanks with ranged, and healers with melee.

 Place markers on the arena as such.